fcadusims-droid/KESTLER-REPO/PROJECT_D_GDD.md

 The end of the prologue is not marked by a screen or a warning.
 It happens organically — a specific narrative moment where the more guided structure dissolves and total freedom opens up.
 The visual guides disappear.
 NPCs stop guiding directly.
 The world starts functioning on its own, without hand-holding.

 This moment coincides with a significant narrative event — something that permanently changes Kenny's situation and requires him to make decisions on his own.
 The player does not notice that the tutorial ended because no screen announced there was a tutorial.
 They notice because the world changed and now demands more of them.

+## 2.5 — Prologue Scope — Events and Sequence

+The prologue begins when Kenny wakes up on the mattress in the back of the sheriff's office and ends when he crosses the city limits with Richard.
+The following defines the content that belongs between those two points.

+**Estimated real-time duration:** 2–3 hours for a player of moderate pace.
+Enough to establish the world, the character, the core systems, and the emotional weight of the attack — not so long that it delays the game's real design from opening up.

+**Sequence of prologue events:**

+*Opening segment — Deputy life in Dillfield (45–60 min):*
+The first hours are Kenny doing the job before the job changes.
+A morning patrol through the city.
+One or two situations that demonstrate the Voice and Perception system: a social reading moment (someone is nervous, Kenny notices), a fauna moment (tracks on the main street that didn't exist yesterday).
+The Notebook is introduced here — the sheriff hands it over, Kenny keeps it.
+No instruction on how to use it.
+One interaction that creates a natural reason for the player to open it.

+*The Binoculars moment:* before the attack, a situation places something of interest at a distance — a creature at the edge of the plains, behavior that warrants observation.
+The player does not have Binoculars yet.
+This creates the need.
+The shop is visible from the street.

+*The attack (narrative fixed event):* the bandit raid happens as described in section 5.5.
+The player has limited control during the attack itself — enough to feel present, not enough to change the outcome.
+This is not a gameplay failure; it is a story beat.
+The attack is the world doing something to Kenny, not a test of the player's skill.

+*The aftermath (30–45 min):* exploring the city the morning after.
+Finding the father.
+Registering the mother's absence.
+Finding the sheriff.
+The city beginning to make Kenny what the situation requires.
+This segment teaches nothing mechanically — it is pure character establishment.
+The player should finish it knowing who Kenny is before anything else begins.

+*Preparation for departure (30–40 min):* the interactions described in section 5.6.
+The blacksmith, the tamer's half hour, the market woman.
+Richard.
+The player has the opportunity to enter the shop and purchase the Binoculars — now the need established earlier resolves into recognition.
+The Notebook may have one or two entries by this point from the patrol segment.
+Leaving town is a player-driven action, not a scripted cutscene.

+**What the prologue does not contain:**
+- Dinosaur combat (observed at distance, not engaged)
+- Track advancement beyond minimal Fighting from the attack
+- Thread delivery of any narrative threshold
+- Companion recruitment (Richard travels alongside but is not formally recruited)
+- Open-world exploration (the world beyond Dillfield is not accessible)

+## 2.5 — The Tension This Creates (And Why It Exists Anyway)

+Sections 2.1 and 2.3 describe different players.
+This is not a mistake — it is a structural tension in the design that deserves to be named rather than papered over.

+Section 2.1 describes the player Project D is built for: someone willing to stand still for two minutes, who finds meaning in presence rather than completion, who does not need confirmation that they are on the right path.

+Section 2.3 describes the player Project D needs to survive commercially: someone who, without a guided introduction, will close the game in the first twenty minutes before discovering what it is.

+These are not the same person.
+And the prologue is designed for the second player, not the first.

+**The risk this creates:** the ideal player — the one the game is genuinely for — may find the prologue condescending.
+The subtle guides, the once-only hints, the NPCs who gently redirect: all of this is noise to someone who wanted the full experience from minute one.
+The prologue risks alienating its own audience in order to capture a broader one it will subsequently lose anyway once the guides disappear.

+**The reason to accept the risk anyway:** a game that only the ideal player discovers is not a commercially viable indie project.
+Visibility requires streamers and word-of-mouth, and both require players who are not the ideal player to get far enough to have an experience worth sharing.
+The prologue is a necessary concession to survival.

+**How to minimize the damage:** the prologue guides must be genuinely subtle — invisible to the player who doesn't need them, present only for the player who does.
+The benchmark is: the ideal player should not be able to identify where the guides were.
+They should complete the prologue feeling they navigated it themselves.
+If the ideal player notices the training wheels, the prologue has failed its calibration.

 ---